 Psychotic Nekomata BECOMES this when he transforms back into Felix Falora.

 One-Winged Angel: The Autarch of Flame transforms into the "Soul of Flame" whenever he gets angry.
 Camelslayer also has two One Winged Angel forms; the version he uses to fight you at the end of the game is determined by whether or not his Admin Power is intact.
-And in an upcoming update, he gets another one based on if you beat the Goat of Chaos.
+And, he gets another one based on if you beat the Goat of Chaos.

 Give Psychotic Nekomata his bag of marbles back and he becomes Felix Falora.